+LEP Practice Note: PN 16-001

-Classification and reclassification of public land d though a local environmental plan Requirement Response A summary of council's interests in the land, including: - how and when the land was first acquired (e.g. was it dedicated, donated, provided as part of a subdivision for public open space or other purpose, or a developer contribution) Property records indicate the site was transferred from Sydney Water (formerly Metropolitan Water Sewerage and Drainage Board) to Hunters Hill Council for the purpose of a baby health centre in 1945 (refer to Memorandum of Transfer at Attachment 11).
+Classification and reclassification of public land though a local environmental plan how and when the land was first acquired (e.g. was it dedicated, donated, provided as part of a subdivision for public open space or other purpose, or a developer contribution)

+Requirement

+A summary of council's interests in the land, including:

+Response

+Property records indicate the site was transferred from Sydney Water (formerly Metropolitan Water Sewerage and Drainage Board) to Hunters Hill Council for the purpose of a baby health centre in 1945 (refer to Memorandum of Transfer at Attachment 11).

 The nominated easement created by transfer (Dealing No. 394665) relates to the Northern Beaches Ocean Outfall Sewer and imposes a number of restrictions including land use, access and construction requirements.
-These are stipulate in the Memorandum of Transfer at Attachment 11 On 24 April 2023, Hunters Hill Council Staff consulted with Sydney Water regarding restriction on the future use of the land as noted in "(3)" of the abovementioned Dealing.
-This restriction is detailed below: (3) That the transferee will not at any time use or occupy or cause or permit to be used or occupied the said land hereby transferred or any part thereof otherwise than solely for the erection and conduct of Baby Health Centre.
-The above interest would restrict the use of the lans solely for the use as a "Baby Health Centre" and, as such, this would restrict Hunters Hill Council from selling or developing the land for any other purpose.
-Given the above, Council's correspondence of 24 April 2023 (refer to Attachment 12) sought to clarify the abovementioned interest in the land to better understand potential future uses of the site of to seek release of the restriction.
+These are stipulated in the Memorandum of Transfer at Attachment 11.

+On 24 April 2023, Hunters Hill Council Staff consulted with Sydney Water regarding restriction on the future use of the land as noted in "(3)" of the abovementioned Dealing.
+This restriction is detailed below:

+(3) That the transferee will not at any time use or occupy or cause or permit to be used or occupied the said land hereby transferred or any part thereof otherwise than solely for the erection and conduct of a Baby Health Centre.

+The above interest would restrict the use of the land solely for the use as a "Baby Health Centre" and, as such, this would restrict Hunters Hill Council from selling or developing the land for any other purpose.

+Given the above, Council's correspondence of 24 April 2023 (refer to Attachment 12) sought to clarify the abovementioned interest in the land to better understand potential future uses of the site or to seek release of the restriction.

 On 5 June 2023, Sydney Water responded to Council in relation to this matter (refer to Attachment 13).
-This correspondence included the following statement: 'Sydney Water does not object to the land being reclassified.
+This correspondence included the following statement:

+'Sydney Water does not object to the land being reclassified.
 However, we note that the proposed site is traversed by the Northern Suburbs Ocean Outfall Sewer (NSOOS) critical trunk sewer main (oviform 2819x2362) as well as a shaft to access the

-LEP Practice Note: PN 16-001 Classification and reclassification of public la nd though a local environmental plan tunnel. ' Given the above, in consideration of the correspondence from Sydney Water to Council dated 5 June 2023, Council is satisfied that Sydney Water does not object to the proposed land reclassification. if council does not own the land, the land owner's consent; Hunters Hill Council is the landowner. - the nature of any trusts, dedications etc; Nil.
+LEP Practice Note: PN 16-001 Classification and reclassification of public land though a local environmental plan tunnel.'
+Given the above, in consideration of the correspondence from Sydney Water to Council dated 5 June 2023, Council is satisfied that Sydney Water does not object to the proposed land reclassification. - if council does not own the land, the land owner's consent; Hunters Hill Council is the landowner. - the nature of any trusts, dedications etc; Nil.